Supporting the Circular Economy

 WASTE MATERIAL TRANSPORT

-Covanta Niagara generates enough electricity to run the facility and supply over 15,000 homes every year.
+Covanta Niagara generates enough electricity to run the facility and supply more than 15,000 homes every year.

-Ferrous & non-ferrous metals recovered from the ash are sent to recyclers for processing.
+Ferrous and non-ferrous metals recovered from the ash are sent to recyclers for processing.
 That’s enough ferrous metal to build two Peace Bridges between Buffalo and Canada.

-Steam from the energy recovery process, is delivered through overhead pipes to the Greenpac Mill and other local industrial customers including Goodyear, Praxair, and Cascades Containerboard Packaging – Niagara Falls.
-Generating the 3 billion lbs. of steam delivered from waste saves the equivalent of 3,600 tractor trailers of fuel oil.
+Steam from the energy recovery process is delivered through overhead pipes to the Greenpac Mill and other local industrial customers, including Goodyear, Praxair, and Cascades Containerboard Packaging—Niagara Falls.
+The 3 billion pounds of steam generated from this process each year saves the equivalent of 3,600 tractor-trailers of fuel oil.

 Greenpac Mill uses waste-to-energy steam produced by Covanta Niagara in its process, including for drying the 100% recycled paper.

-One of the highest ideals of sustainable waste management is that products, components and materials are always kept at their highest utility and continually circulate in a restorative system.
-Thus, there is very little “waste” since materials are always used as inputs for another process.
-While many focus on materials as the core of the circular economy, there is a critical need for the energy to help power the reintroduction of end-of-life materials into new products as well as the safe and effective management of residuals that may not be suitable for circularity.
+One of the highest ideals of sustainable materials management is that products, components and materials are kept at their highest utility and continually circulate in a restorative system.
+Often referred to as circularity, in optimized systems there is very little “waste” because outputs from one process are utilized as inputs in another process.
+Energy is a required input into this system and powers the reintroduction of end-of-life materials into new products.
+Also needed is the safe and effective management of residuals that may not be suitable for circularity.

 Murray Hewitt, Greenpac General Manager